nheeren/liberated_data/README.md

 The final CSV file with the raw data.
 This file should be formatted in a way that the original figure / data can be reproduced effortlessly with any software, e.g. as Excel.
 Consider adding a serial ID column for easier referencing.

+Finally add the data contribution to [overview.md](overview.md) in alphabetical order.

 ## Resources

 - [WebPlotDigitizer](https://apps.automeris.io/wpd/) (WPD) an excellent tool that provides a number of utilities to manually and automatically extract data from plots and figures